 - Criminal background check

 - Evidence of health insurance.
 Health insurance that provides coverage for preventive, diagnostic and therapeutic health services is required of all students throughout medical school.
 If a student has no medical coverage, health insurance may be purchased through the medical school.

 - Completed health forms and required immunizations.

-- Alcohol, illicit drug and tobacco drug testing.
-All applicants are required to undergo testing during orientation for alcohol, tobacco (which screens for cigarettes, cigars, smokeless tobacco, snuff, nicotine patches and nicotine gum) and controlled substances.
+- Alcohol, tobacco, and controlled substances testing.
+All applicants are required to undergo testing during orientation for alcohol, tobacco (which screens for cigarettes, cigars, smokeless tobacco, snuff, nicotine patches and nicotine gum), and controlled substances.
 WMed students are not permitted to use tobacco and nicotine products, controlled substances without a prescription, or abuse alcohol.
 Learn more in the WMed Student Handbook

 Students must be able to meet the Essential Abilities for Completion of the Medical Curriculum.

 Questions?
 Contact the Office of Admissions at email@example.com